ElianFabian/Windows-ContextMenuManager/README.md

 - **Commad**: it's a string of code.
 - **Options**: it's an array of groups and commads

-To better undertand the json structure consider checking out this json template [context-menu-items.json](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/Resource/context-menu-items.json)
+To better undertand the json structure consider checking out this json template: [context-menu-items.json](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/Resource/context-menu-items.json)
+In here you have the xml template: [context-menu-items..xml](https://github.com/ElianFabian/Windows-ContextMenuManager/blob/main/Resource/context-menu-items.xml).

 # How to use

-Assuming you downloaded the repository and you already have your json file(s) ready you only have to execute **Import-ContextMenuItem.ps1** to import your context menu.
+Assuming you downloaded the repository and you already have your file(s) ready you only have to execute **Import-ContextMenuItem.ps1** to import your context menu.
 It may take a few seconds to import it, you will know it finished when the empty console window closes automatically.
 When you want to remove the context menu just execute **Remove-ContextMenuItem.ps1**.
 Removing it's faster than importing.

-In case your json file has a wrong format or even inappropriate keys or values it will stop executing and shows you what's the error and the specific json file (remember you can work with more than one json files).
+In case your file has a wrong format or even inappropriate keys or values it will stop executing and shows you what's the error and the specific file (remember you can work with more than one file).

 # Extra
 In case you want to know what is the manual way of creating context menus check this [medium article](https://medium.com/analytics-vidhya/creating-cascading-context-menus-with-the-windows-10-registry-f1cf3cd8398f).